Homage to Thomas Browne by Anne & Patrick Poirier 2007

 In fact, the sculpture has a very strong and compelling story and an intrinsic relationship with Thomas Browne.
 The artists, husband and wife team Anne & Patrick Poirier commissioned in 2005 through a stringent bidding process run by Commissions East on behalf of Arts Council England, Norwich City Council and Norfolk County Council using money earmarked for public art from the refurbishment of Norwich Market.

 Originally, the artists were asked to make a piece for the main market site but as the redesign got very complicated, with market traders up in arms, the site was handed over to architect Michael Innes.
 As a result, the artists were asked to make a piece of work for Hay Hill instead which was an ancient market place.

-Just looking at the sculptures, they don't make sense to many people unless they already know about Sir Thomas.
+Just looking at the sculptures and their arramgement, they don't make sense to many people unless they already know about Sir Thomas.
 The documents on this page help to explain, or you can read more below.

 The sculptures were made in an artists' workshop in Pietrasanta at the foothills of the Carrara mountains, famous for its marble (although the black granite comes from Zimbabwe).
 Michaelangelo had his work made in the same town, and possibly even the same stone yard which has been a family business for centuries, producing religious statuary for artists, churches and town squares.
 In these pictures, they are brand new and ready to be transported to Norwich.